marcsopranzi/bmi_calc/README.md

 # Data load for a BMI flag calculator.

-This a simplistic approach to a bmi calculator, where a json file is loaded to be classified and printed.
+This a simplistic approach to a BMI calculator, where a json file is loaded to be classified and printed.

 This code can be run locally executing the setup_env.sh file.
 First, you you must change